pickles4evaaaa/mybibliotheca/docs/ADMIN_TOOLS.md

 ```

 **"Password does not meet requirements"**
-- Ensure password has minimum 8 characters
+- Ensure the password is at least 12 characters long
-- Include at least one letter and one number
+- Include uppercase, lowercase, numbers, and special characters
-- Avoid common passwords
+- Avoid common or reused passwords

 ### Debug Information
 For troubleshooting, check: